Doing-it-All with Bounded Work and Communication: An Algorithm Optimized for Effort

 \begin{proof} The specification of Round~4 in Figure~\ref{fig:PartTwo} refers to receiving a message from ``some coordinator,'' allowing for the possibility of multiple coordinators.
 We show that there is at most one coordinator in Round~3 of any checkpointing phase in any execution of \PartTwo.
 Suppose that there are two such coordinating processors with identifiers~$v$ and~$w$, and let $v<w$.
 These two processors broadcast in Round~1 of the phase.
 This results in processor $w$ restoring identifier $v$ in its list \texttt{Coordinators}$_w$ ahead of its own identifier~$w$, thereby losing the status of coordinator for the current phase, per Round~2 of Figure~\ref{fig:PartTwo}.

-Next, it must be ensured that the identifiers of processors and tasks are consistent among participating processors at the invocation of algorithm \aDMY.
+Next, we must ensure that the identifiers of processors and tasks are consistent among participating processors at the invocation of algorithm \aDMY.
 This algorithm is invoked only when more than~$f_1$ processors crash while executing \PartOne, by the selection of~$T_1$.
-Therefore when the checkpointing phases are over, the lists \texttt{Processors} are identical among the active processors, by Lemma~\ref{lem:coordination-correct}.
+Therefore when the checkpointing phases are over, the lists \texttt{Processors} are identical among the active processors per Lemma~\ref{lem:coordination-correct}.
 This ensures that each active processor has the same rank in each such sorted list, providing consistent new identifiers to all processors that execute algorithm \aDMY.